José Solé (actor): Career

 Solé had a theatrical career that spanned over six decades, starting as an actor then expanding into stage direction, set and costume design, as well as directing theaters and cultural institutions.

 His theatrical acting career began in 1946, as part of the Teatro Estudiantil Autónomo (Autonomous Student Theater), becoming a member of the INBA Theater Company in 1948.
 Studying at National Autonomous University of Mexico, he joined the Compañía de Teatro Universitario in 1950, with did several tours around Mexico.

 He made his debut as a director in the early 1960s, with the play Amadeo by Eugene Ionesco, During the same decade, he became the director of the Xola Theater (today the Julio Prieto Theater) from 1965 to 1968.
-In the 1970s, Solé became the director of the director of the INBA Theatrical Department (1977-1987/1991-1994), including the school he studied acting at.
+In the 1970s, Solé became the director of the INBA Theatrical Department (1977-1987/1991-1994), including the school he studied acting at.

 Solé founded cultural institutions such as Mexico's National Theater Company (Compañía Nacional de Teatro) and the Rodolfo Usigli National Center of Theater Research, Documentation and Information, along with the Muestra Nacional de Teatro (National Theater Show) in the 1970s.
 He also served as a cultural attaché of the Mexican embassy in the Soviet Union from 1975 to 1977.

 Solé's career got its start at a time when Mexico's theater was in crisis.
 Despite government funding for a number of arts after the Mexican Revolution, theater was not included, and split into those which performed foreign works commercially and those who tried to perform more nationalistic works without government support.
 Solé does not believe in dividing theater into types such as experimental or commercial, forming and directing theater groups that performed all styles of works.
 He, himself, has directed most genres of theatre including children's, musical comedy, commercial productions, experimental, opera and even some television, and include "Moctezuma II", by Sergio Magaña; "La casa de Bernarda Alba", by Federico García Lorca; "La Orestiada", by Esquilo; "Las Troyanas", by Eurípides; "El avaro", by Molière, "El alcalde de Zalamea", by Calderón de la Barca; "Otelo" and "A Midsummer Night's Dream", by William Shakespeare.